inf3cti0n95/blah/README.md

-Apologies for the confusion.
-In `PROC REPORT`, we do not need to create additional macro variables like `m&month`.
-Instead, we should directly reference the column names in the report.
-Let's adjust the approach accordingly.
-We'll dynamically construct the `PROC REPORT` statements to create merged column headers for each month.

-Here's the revised approach:
+To generate a report in SAS with merged column headers for each month, showing both `Generated` and `Worked` columns under each month header, you can use `PROC REPORT` with the `ACROSS` option.
+Here's how you can do it:

 1. **Prepare the data**: Combine `Month`, `Case Generated`, and `Case Worked` into a single column.
 2. **Transpose the data**.